Where Water Turns to Wonder: The Charm of River Watermills

 Not many fishermen like these excellent hunters.
 However, the great cormorant (Phalacrocorax carbo) are natural on our rivers and other water bodies.

-The sand martin (Riparia riparia) is a bird that can’t live without river erosion, breeding on a steep river bank.
-They are the symbols oft he natural rivers.
+The sand martin (Riparia riparia) is a bird that can’t live without river erosion.
+It breeds on a steep river bank and is the symbol of many natural rivers.

 Winter is a time of food scarcity and freezing day.
 Many birds have fled to the warm climates, many in remain in northern areas during winter.
 Geese, ducks, coots, swans flock the rivers, to spend the winter on the backwaters of the rivers.